-18 September 2023
+20 September 2023

-Title: Performance Management Framework and Corporate Performance Report Q1 2023/24 Report of: Jules lent, Interim Policy Manager Lead Member: Cllr Edna Murphy Public Report: Yes Key Decision: No Voting Arrangements: A simple majority of all Members present and voting
+Title: Performance Management Framework and Corporate Performance Report Q1 2023/24 Report of: Jules lent, Interim Policy Manager Lead Member: Mayor - Dr Nik Johnson Public Report: Yes Key Decision: No Voting Arrangements: A simple majority of all Members present and voting

+Recommendations:

-Rec Recommendations: А Note the draft Performance Management Framework and plans for further development. В Scrutinise performance information relating to the Combined Authority's Corporate Key Performance Indicators. С Scrutinise performance information relating to the Combined Authority's Most Complex Programmes and Projects.
+Α Approve the Performance Management Framework В Scrutinise performance information relating to the Combined Authority's Corporate Key Performance Indicators. С Scrutinise performance information relating to the Combined Authority's Most Complex Programmes and Projects.
 D Scrutinise performance information relating to the Combined Authority's Headline Priority Activities. Е Note progress to evaluate the impact of the Devolution Deal Investment Fund in a Gateway Review.
 F Review and comment on the relevance and accessibility of the performance information presented in this report.

 Strategic Objective(s):

-The The proposals within this report fit under the following strategic objective(s):
+The proposals within this report fit under the following strategic objective(s):

-Х Achieving ambitious skills and employment opportunities
+- X Achieving ambitious skills and employment opportunities

-Х Achieving good growth
+- X Achieving good growth

-Х Increased connectivity
+- X Increased connectivity

-Х Enabling resilient communities
+- X Enabling resilient communities

-Х Achieving best value and high performance
+- X Achieving best value and high performance

-e performance information presented relates to the achievement of outcomes and outputs of all five tegic objectives, strengthening scrutiny and accountability in line with expectations outlined in the English
+Performance information presented relates to the achievement of outcomes and outputs of all five strategic objectives, strengthening scrutiny and accountability in line with expectations outlined in the English Devolution Accountability Framework.

-strategic objectives, strengthening scrutiny and accountability in line with expectations Devolution Accountability Framework.

-1. Pu irpose 1.1 Section 2.1 and Appendix 1 present the Performance Management Framework, for Members to note.
+1. Pu 1.
+Purpose 1.1 Section 2.1 and Appendix A present the Performance Management Framework, for Members' approval.
 1.2 Section 2.2 describes plans for further development of the Performance Management Framework, for Members to note.
-1.3 Sections 2.3, 2.4, 2.5 and Appendix 2 present Corporate Key Performance Indicators (KPIs) performance information in a Red Amber Green rating summary, an exception report, Balanced Scorecard and Dashboard, for Members' scrutiny and comment.
-1.4 Section 2.6 and Appendix 3 present Most Complex Programmes and Projects performance information in a Red Amber Green rating summary, an exception report and dashboard, for Members' scrutiny and comment.
+1.3 Sections 2.3, 2.4, 2.5 and Appendix B present Corporate Key Performance Indicators (KPIs) performance information in a Red Amber Green rating summary, an exception report, Balanced Scorecard and Dashboard, for Members' scrutiny and comment.
+1.4 Section 2.6 and Appendix C present Most Complex Programmes and Projects performance information in a Red Amber Green rating summary, an exception report and dashboard, for Members' scrutiny and comment.
 1.5 Section 2.7 presents Headline Priority Activities performance information in narrative form, for Members' scrutiny and comment.
 1.6 Section 2.8 presents an update on the planned evaluation of the impact of the Combined Authority's Devolution Deal, for Members to note.

+2. Proposal

-2. Prop 2.
-Proposal 2.1 Performance Management Framework (PMF) The draft PMF is presented in Appendix 1 and will be presented to Board for approval on 20 September 2023.
+2.1 Performance Management Framework (PMF)

+The PMF is presented in Appendix A for approval.

 The PMF will ensure that there is a consistent, streamlined and joined-up approach to performance.
 It has been co-produced through a working group of constituent authority officers who are experts in performance management.
-Members and officers from across the Combined Authority, including engaged in developing the Framework.
+Members and officers from across the Combined Authority, including Overview and Scrutiny Committee and Audit and Governance Committee, have also been actively engaged in developing the Framework.